Onyelechie/WorkoutPal-Frontend/README.md

 ## To run with test coverage

-1. Run the unit test with coverage:
+1. Run the unit tests with coverage:
 ```bash
 npm run test:coverage
 ```